4ndr34z/shells/README.md

 - Windows Powershell and Core Powershell

 ## ngrok support
-- ngrok can be started/stopped from inside the scripts
+- ngrok can be started/stopped from inside the script
 - payloads will be genereated with the ngrok addresses